strath-ace/TITAN/README.md

 * Introduced a new interpolation, the reverse interpolation needs to be double checked
 * Created function to map the surface facets to the correspondent tetra for thermal computation
 * Created a thermal function to use the tetras mass to compute surface temperature
+* Thermal function loops to check which tetras are ablated

+\[2023-04-23\]

+* Improved the speed and robustness of the tetra ablation
+* Started commenting the functions
+* Introduction of a new config term "Ablation_mode: (0D, Tetra)"